vlm-run/vlmrun-hub/README.md

 )
 ```

-### 📖 Schema Catalog

-The VLM Run Hub maintains a comprehensive catalog of all available schemas in the [`vlmrun/hub/catalog.yaml`](vlmrun/hub/catalog.yaml) file.
-This catalog provides:

-- Domain-specific schema references
-- Detailed descriptions and prompts
-- Sample data references
-- Version information
-- Metadata including relevant tags

-The catalog is automatically validated to ensure consistency and completeness of schema documentation.
-We refer the developer to the [catalog-spec.yaml](docs/catalog-spec.yaml) for the full YAML specification.

 ### 📖 Qualitative Results

 We periodically run popular VLMs on each of the examples & schemas in the [catalog.yaml](vlmrun/hub/catalog.yaml) file and publish the results in the [benchmarks](tests/benchmarks/) directory.